Linearly Convergent Asynchronous Distributed ADMM via Markov Sampling: Introduction

 \textbf{Contributions :} In this paper we propose an asynchronous variant of ADMM to solve problems of the form (\ref{intro-pron}).
 Asynchronous here means that only a single node of the network is randomly updated at any instant of the algorithm while the rest of the nodes do not perform any computation.
-This helps in overcoming a major disadvantage of synchronous algorithms wherein all the nodes have to update before proceeding to the next step.
-This is usually a deterrent to distributed computing since different nodes tend to have different processing speed and may suffer network delays or failure which will harm the progress of the algorithm.
+This helps in overcoming a major dis-advantage of synchronous algorithms wherein all the nodes have to update before proceeding to the next step.
+This is usually a deterrent to distributed computing since the different nodes tend to have different processing speed, may suffer network delays or failure which will harm the progress of the algorithm.
 A remedy for these problems is to consider asynchronous algorithms.
-Our contributions here are as follows: \begin{itemize} \item We formulate (\ref{intro-pron}) in a form that is amenable to be solved by ADMM in a distributed fashion.
-The proposed algorithm to solve it uses asynchronous updates where the selection of the node to be updated is decided by simulating a Markov chain (MC) on nodes.
-This helps in better coordination among the nodes to implement the algorithm in an asynchronous manner.
-After a node has finished updating its estimate, it can pass a message to one of its neighbouring nodes (decided by simulating the MC) to indicate that it has been activated.
-Thus, the need for a central master node (which decides which node to update) is eliminated.
-Another advantage to using a MC is that since all consensus ADMM algorithms use local information, the agent updating its own information at a given time will use the information of at least one neighbour which has been updated in the most recent step, thereby ensuring progress.\\

-\item The second contribution here is that the proposed algorithm is shown to have a \textit{linear convergence} property in expectation for the class of functions which are strongly convex and continuously differentiable.
-This has not been previously reported for \textit{fully distributed }(not using master slave architectures) asynchronous ADMM algorithms.
+Our contributions here are as follows : We formulate (\ref{intro-pron}) in a form that is amenable to be solved by ADMM in a distributed fashion.
+The proposed algorithm to solve it uses asynchronous updates where the selection of the node to be updated is decided by simulating a Markov chain.
+Another advantage here is that since all consensus ADMM algorithms use local information, the agent updating it's information at a given time will use the information of at least one neighbour which has been updated in the most recent step, thereby ensuring progress.
+The second contribution here is that the proposed algorithm is shown to have a \textit{linear convergence} property in expectation for the class of functions which are strongly convex and continuously differentiable.
+This, to the best of our knowledge, is the first work that considers \textit{fully distributed }(not using central server architectures) ADMM algorithm with Markov sampling and establishes a linear convergence.\\